 Academic Extension Coordinator

 Our Academic Extension Coordinator, Pamela Moss, is responsible for providing extensive mentor support to all of the year 7 – 10 students in the program, and also for our Upper School ATAR students to help them achieve their desired post-school destinations.

-Our Student Services Deputy, Jeremy Bruse, is responsible for behaviour management at our college.
-He also manages student welfare and concerns, providing support and direction to the Student Services team, including Year Coordinators, College Psychologists, the Chaplain and the Attendance Officer.
+Our Student Services Manager, Amy Blackley, is responsible for behaviour management at our college.
+She also manages student welfare and concerns, providing support and direction to the Student Services team, including Year Coordinators, College Psychologists, the Chaplain and the Attendance Officer.